epinio/docs/docs/howtos/customization/using_custom_service_values.md

 ### Mixed map and array, simple values

-This example assumes that the value field is a simple type `T`, i.e. `string`, `integer`, `number`, or `bool`.
+This example assumes that the value field is a simple type `T`, that is, `string`, `integer`, `number`, or `bool`.

-Here `foo` is the array, having maps as elements, of which the keys `name` and `value` are of interest.
+Here, `foo` is the array,
+having maps as elements,
+of which the keys `name` and `value` are of interest.

-Again, note how the names of the field do not mention the nature of `foo` as an array, and how the paths to fields of interest are used to name them in the CLI settings.
+The names of the field don't mention that `foo` is an array, and the paths to fields of interest are used to name them in the CLI settings.

 <pre>
 <table>